Tom-Gray/ANZ_test/readme.md

 test the /version endpoint to ensure it responds.
 A non-200 response will fail the build.

+Developers can run `make test` from their workstation to run a local build and test operation.

 ## Versioning

 Version releases are created when the master branch is tagged with a version number.
 Tags will trigger Github Actions to execute the Publish workflow which will build the image with the appropriate version and hash identifier.
 The image is tagged latest and pushed to the Github docker registry.

 Use `git tag` to create a version: